jharwick23/Tic-Tac-Toe/README.md

        **Center and Corners:** The center and corners are generally strong positions.
 The AI can prioritize occupying these positions early in the game.
 (Finished)

-       **Adapt to User's Strategy:** The AI can analyze the user's moves and adapt its strategy accordingly.
-For example, if the user frequently goes for a certain pattern, the AI can adjust its moves to counter that pattern.'

 2. Create Graphics for Tic Tac Toe Game using Open GL.